-When deciding whether your organization needs transport-layer encryption or end-to-end encryption for your communications, the big questions you should ask involve trust.
+When deciding whether your organization needs transport-layer encryption or end-to-end encryption for your communications (or some combination of the two for different systems and activities), the big questions you should ask involve trust.
 For instance, do you trust the app or service you are using?
 Do you trust its technical infrastructure?
 Are you concerned about the possibility that an unfriendly government could force the company to hand over your messages - and if so, do you trust the company's policies to protect against law enforcement requests?

-If you answer "no" to any of these questions, then you need endto-end encryption.
+If you answer "no" to any of these questions, then you need end-to-end encryption.
 If you answer "yes" to them, then a service that supports only transport-layer encryption may suffice - but it is generally better to go with services that support end-to-end encryption when possible.

 When messaging with groups, keep in mind that the security of your messages is only as good as the security of everyone receiving the messages.
-So in addition to carefully choosing secure apps, it is important that everyone in the group is following other best practices regarding account security and device security.
+In addition to carefully choosing secure apps and systems, it is important that everyone in the group follows other best practices regarding account security and device security.
 All it takes is one bad actor or one infected device to leak the contents of an entire group chat or call.

-WHAT END-TO-END ENCRYPTED MESSAGING TOOLS SHOULD WE USE (AS OF 2021)?
+WHAT END-TO-END ENCRYPTED MESSAGING TOOLS SHOULD WE USE (AS OF 2022)?

-If you need to use end-to-end encryption, or just want to adopt the best practice regardless of your organization's threat context, here are some trusted examples of services that, as of 2021, offer end-to-end encrypted messaging and calls.
-This section of the Handbook will be regularly updated online, but please note that things change quickly in the world of secure messaging, so these recommendations may not be up-to-date at the time you are reading this section.
-Also keep in mind that your communications are only as secure as your device itself.
-So in addition to adopting secure messaging practices, it is essential to implement the best practices described in the device security section of this Handbook.
+If you need to use end-to-end encryption, or just want to adopt the best practice regardless of your organization's threat context, here are some trusted examples of services that, as of 2022, offer end-to-end encrypted messaging and calls.
+This section of the Handbook will be regularly updated online, but please note that things change quickly in the world of secure messaging, so these recommendations may not be up to date at the time you are reading this section.
+Keep in mind that your communications are only as secure as your device itself.
+So in addition to adopting secure messaging practices, it is essential to implement the best practices described in the Secure Devices section of this Handbook.